JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 * Run `git clone --depth=10 https://github.com/YOUR_USERNAME/jabref.git`.
 The `--depth--10` is used to limit the download to ~20 MB instead of downloading the complete history (~800 MB).
 If you want to dig in our commit history, feel free to download everything.

 ### Generating additional source codes and getting dependencies using Gradle:
-* Go to the jabref folder (the repo you just cloned, if you are following this tutorial, just execute `cd jabref`)
+1. Go to the jabref folder (the repo you just cloned, if you are following this tutorial, just execute `cd jabref`)
-* On windows, execute the following steps from the git-bash:
+2. Execute the following steps from the git-bash:
-* Run `./gradlew build`
+  - Run `./gradlew build`
-* If you use Eclipse: run `./gradlew eclipse`
+  - If you use Eclipse: Additionally run `./gradlew eclipse`
-* If you use IntelliJ: No extra setup is required
+  - If you use IntelliJ: No further setup is required
-* In rare cases you might encounter problems due to out-dated automatically generated source files.
+3. In rare cases you might encounter problems due to out-dated automatically generated source files.
 Running `./gradlew clean` deletes these old copies.
 Do not forget to run at least `./gradlew eclipse` or `./gradlew build` afterwards to regenerate the source files.
-* `./gradlew tasks` shows many other runnable tasks.
+4. `./gradlew tasks` shows many other runnable tasks.

 ### Building it into your IDE
 * Open Eclipse (or your preferred IDE)